lechatthecat/JavaChatBoard/README.md

 # At first
 This is still in development.
+Many functionalities are incomplete.

 # Compatibility
 Checked that this project works in Linux (Ubuntu, CentOS7).